pl4nty/garden/content/Projects/CTF/Codegate 2025 Quals.md

     app.run(host='0.0.0.0', port=8080)
 ```

 Then implemented `Host` spoofing from the post.
-This took way longer than it should've, I really need to build better [[Tooling|Tooling]]...
+This took way longer than it should've, I really need to build better [[CTF Tooling|CTF Tooling]]...

 ```python
 import requests